Maheer1207/Neuronauts/README.md

 2. Open one terminal window and run the following command: `muselsl stream --name MuseS-799A`
 3. Open another terminal window and run the following command: `python3 app.py`

+Notes:

-If you run into an error on MacOS related to muselsl, please try running the following command:
+1. If you run into an error on MacOS related to muselsl, please try running the following command:
 `brew install labstreaminglayer/tap/lsl`

+2. Make sure you have your bluetooth settings on if you are running on Visual Studio Code or on any other platforms.
+This is required to let our program to connect to the Muse S.